pilcru/ghpythonremote/README.rst

 Notes
 ^^^^^

 Creating remote array-like objects from large local lists can be slow.
 For example, ``np.array(range(10000))`` takes more than 10 seconds on most computers.
-To solve this, you need to send the list first to the remote Python interpreter, then create the array from this remote object:
+To solve this, you need to first send the list to the remote interpreter, then create the array from this remote object:

    .. code-block:: python